augusto-herrmann/augusto-herrmann.github.io/_posts/2019-11-26-on-the-state-of-open-data-does-it-face-an-identity-crisis.md

 in the world, while also going pretty in-depth on several key issues involving the open data landscape.
 It covers how open data fares in specific sectors, such as government finances, agriculture, education, national statistics, etc.
-I also deals with current issues related to open data such as data literacy, data infrastructure, algorithms, artificial intelligence and privacy.
+It also deals with current issues related to open data such as data literacy, data infrastructure, algorithms, artificial intelligence and privacy.
 Additionally, the roles of key stakeholders in the open data ecosystem, such as governments, civil society, private sector, academia and journalism.
 There is